Welcome to today's edition of the Rush 24-7 podcast.

 Here's what I said.

-In fact, I'm gonna read to you what I said.
+In fact, I'm going to read to you what I said.

-While I was gone to Pew Center, Pew Research Center released a study that revealed that mothers are the sole or primary providers of income in a record 40% of all households, with children under the age of 18 in the country.
+While I was gone, the Pew Center, Pew Research Center, released a study that revealed that mothers are the sole or primary providers of income in a record 40% of all households with children under the age of 18 in the country.

 In other words, women have become the primary breadwinners in 40% of the households.